 Notice that the existence of an $r$-simple path $W$ in $G$ that is a $\overline{\bf d}$-fit can be easily tested by using DP.
-Indeed, we can just use a simplified version of the DP procedure in the proof of Lemma \ref{lem:eulerPartProblem} that avoids all calls to the external algorithm from Lemma \ref{lem:tw2CompDP} (since these calls only concern the construction of $H$).
+Indeed, we can just use a simplified version of the DP procedure in the proof of Lemma \ref{lem:eulerPartProblem} that avoids all calls to the external algorithm from Lemma \ref{lem:tw2CompDP} (since these calls only concern the construction of $H$); for the details, see Appendix \ref{sec:pseudocode}.
 Thus, we have the following observation.